 Note: Because different surveys use different methodologies and cover different time periods, the reported changes in American religious views vary from survey to survey.
 However, all major surveys agree that the number of secularists in the U.S. is growing and the number of Christians is declining.
 Note that the term "secularism" can include agnosticism, atheism, skepticism, or any view that rejects organized religion.
 Atheists are only one part of this group, but there is evidence that their number is rising at about the same rate as the overall number of secularists.

-The trends revealed by these surveys have been sustained despite the fact that Christian organizations in the U.S. spend enormous amounts of money to promote themselves.
+The trends revealed by these surveys have been sustained despite the fact that Christian organizations in the U.S. spend enormous sums of money to promote themselves.
 These organizations own hundreds of television and radio stations, thousands of Christian websites, and dozens of publishing companies.
 They also own and operate thousands of private Christian schools, from kindergarten to the graduate studies level, and have even attempted to acquire taxpayer money to help pay for their operations.
 Some Christian groups also try to control what is taught in public schools.
 In addition, many Christian parents force their children to attend church services so that their young minds can be indoctrinated with the "proper" beliefs.

 Obviously there are many people in the U.S. whose livelihoods will be threatened if the number of Christians keeps declining.
 Such people are likely to have a strong motivation to do whatever they can to protect their sources of income.